xhermosilla/neocoder/packages/java/neo-ms-auth-api/README.md

 # Neo Microservice Auth Api

 `neo-ms-auth-api` is a RESTful service developed in Java that provides JWT-based authentication functionalities.
-This service acts as an API for managing user authentication, leveraging the neo-auth-service crate to handle tokens and secure authentication.
+This service acts as an API for managing user authentication, leveraging the `neo-auth-service` library to handle tokens and ensure secure authentication.

 ## Features